-The Eye has 32 capsules (one for each of the city’ 32 boroughs), but they are numbered from 1 to 33, skipping number 13 – due to the superstition of the number 13.
-Every day, families, friends, and traveler hop on the wheel to enjoy the panoramic of Greater London.
+The Eye has 32 capsules (one for each of the city’s 32 boroughs), but they are numbered from 1 to 33, skipping number 13 – due to the superstition of the number 13.
+Every day, families, friends, and travelers hop on the wheel to enjoy the panoramic of Greater London.
 On a super clear day, you could see as far as Windsor Castle.
 It is also a great dining spot, where you could book an entire capsule all to yourself and have a high-end, delicious meal prepared by celebrity chefs like Gordon Ramsay and Daniel Boulud.
 Today, more than 5,000 people have gotten engaged in the Eye.

 The wheel that features SkySauna

 The Helsinki Wheel, or to give it its proper name the SkyWheel Helsinki, was first opened to the public in June 2014.
 It is 40 meters (or 131 feet) tall and has 30 climate-controlled capsules allowing it to operate all-year-round, even when it’s below zero outside.
 It is located on Katajanokka harbor and also has the world’s first sauna on a Ferris wheel called the SkySauna.

 The SkyWheel Helsinki is a great place to add to your Helsinki itinerary as you can get unparalleled views across the city and the south coast from it during the rotations.
 And, if you are lucky and you are the only people on the wheel, you might get some extra time on the wheel like we did when visiting Helsinki with kids in December.
 The Wheel is also reasonably priced, unlike some of its more famous global counterparts.